Biga (chariot)

-The biga (Latin, plural bigae) is the two-horse chariot as used in ancient Rome for sport, transportation, and ceremonies.
+The biga (Latin; : bigae) is the two-horse chariot as used in ancient Rome for sport, transportation, and ceremonies.
 Other animals may replace horses in art and occasionally for actual ceremonies.
 The term biga is also used by modern scholars for the similar chariots of other Indo-European cultures, particularly the two-horse chariot of the ancient Greeks and Celts.
 The driver of a biga is a bigarius.

 Other Latin words that distinguish chariots by the number of animals yoked as a team are quadriga, a four-horse chariot used for racing and associated with the Roman triumph; triga, or three-horse chariot, probably driven for ceremonies more often than racing (see Trigarium); and seiugis or seiuga, the six-horse chariot, more rarely raced and requiring a high degree of skill from the driver.
 The biga and quadriga are the most common types.

 Two-horse chariots are a common icon on Roman coins; see bigatus, a type of denarius so called because it depicted a biga.
 In the iconography of religion and cosmology, the biga represents the moon, as the quadriga does the sun.

 Greek and Indo-European background

 The earliest reference to a chariot race in Western literature is an event in the funeral games of Patroclus in the Iliad.
 In Homeric warfare, elite warriors were transported to the battlefield in two-horse chariots, but fought on foot; the chariot was then used for pursuit or flight.
-Most Bronze Age chariots uncovered by archaeology in Peloponnesian Greece are bigae.
+Most Bronze Age chariots uncovered by archaeologists in Peloponnesian Greece are bigae.

 The date at which chariot races were introduced at the Olympian Games is recorded by later sources as 680 BC, when quadrigae competed.
 Races on horseback were added in 648.
 At Athens, two-horse chariot races were a part of athletic competitions from the 560s onward, but were still not a part of the Olympian Games.
 Bigae drawn by mules competed in the 70th Olympiad (500 BC), but they were no longer part of the games after the 84th Olympiad (444 BC).
 Not until 408 BC did bigae races begin to be featured at Olympia.

 In myth, the biga often functions structurally to create a complementary pair or to link opposites.
 The chariot of Achilles in the Iliad (16.152) was drawn by two immortal horses and a third who was mortal; at 23.295, a mare is yoked with a stallion.
 The team of Adrastos included the immortal "superhorse" Areion and the mortal Kairos.
 A yoke of two horses is associated with the Indo-European concept of the Heavenly Twins, one of whom is mortal, represented among the Greeks by Castor and Pollux, the Dioscuri, who were known for horsemanship.